22 Houses of Justice

 22.3.5 Authority #5: The Governance For the Lands and Protection For the Servants

 This is the final authority which can be granted to the House of Justice.
-There are two authorities intertwined which serve each other.
+There are two authorities intertwined here, and they serve each other.
 They are the governance for the lands and the protection for the servants.
 One aspect cannot exist without the other.
-Unlike the other authorities, this one must be granted by the entire city, not just those who believe in Baha’u’llah.
+Unlike the other authorities, this one must be granted by the entire city, not just those who believe in Bahá’u’lláh.
 A successful House of Justice has laid the groundwork to be a trusted institution within the city through the prior four authorities.
-Once the House is responsible for governance and protection, they have been granted their final tools to continue the development of cities, the preservation of honor, refinement of morals, and the propagation of the Cause.
+Once the House is responsible for governance and protection, it has been granted the final tools to continue the development of cities, the preservation of honor, the refinement of morals, and the propagation of the Cause.

 Role #1 Trustees of the Merciful: The government is the trust and the House of Justice is the trustee.
 The government’s first role is the protection of the servants.
 As trustees, they are not focused on the protection of the government or the House of Justice itself.
 The House has no inherent right to exist except through the authority of the people.
-They are not only advocates for the rights of others, but they ensure legislation is enacted which protect the people’s rights, the laws are enforced fairly, and any judgments reflect the principles of consultation Baha’u’llah taught us.
+They are not only advocates for the rights of others, but also ensure that legislation is enacted which protects the people’s rights, that the laws are enforced fairly, and that any judgments reflect the principles of consultation Bahá’u’lláh taught us.
 Once again, consultation is the foundation of trusteeship and when done correctly, is guided by the Holy Spirit from God.

-Role #2 Representatives of God: As representative of God, the members of the House act as though the their city is God’s, establishing a kingdom on Earth as it is in Heaven.
+Role #2 Representatives of God: As representatives of God, the members of the House act as though their city is God’s, establishing a kingdom on Earth as it is in Heaven.
 The House strives to reflect the names of God, even as they represent people of various faiths and those without belief in God.
-Everything they do, and those who work for them must constantly remember they are representatives of God.
-Their leadership nurtures a culture which better reflects those names and attributes more than prior to the House of Justice being created.
+Everything they do, and everything done by those who work for them, must constantly remember that they are to act as representatives of God.
+Their leadership nurtures a culture which better reflects those names and attributes more than it did prior to the House of Justice being created.

-Role #3 Shepherds of the sheep of God: The House is responsible in all aspects of the nurturing and protection of all people in their cities.
-The protective measures of the Cause of God, such as expressed in Chapter 18, are the foundation of the House’s role as shepherds.
-There is a delicate balance in being able to identify threats to one’s safety, protecting it, while also ensuring the rights of all are also fully guaranteed.
-This may require continued educational efforts which promote healthy private and social habits as much as it does through legislative or criminal justice system actions.
+Role #3 Shepherds of the sheep of God: The House is responsible for all aspects of the nurturing and protection of all people in their cities.
+The protective measures of the Cause of God, such as those expressed in Chapter 18, are the foundation of the House’s role as shepherds.
+There is a delicate balance in being able to identify threats to one’s safety, protect people from them, while also ensuring the rights of all are also fully guaranteed.
+This may require continued educational efforts which promote healthy private and social habits as much as it does legislative or criminal justice system actions.

-Role #4 Dawning places of His command: This final role, in my opinion, is the pinnacle of the entire revelation of God through Baha’u’llah.
-Every law revealed in the Kitab-i-Aqdas is in effect.
-The implementation of this divine law is not only a dawning place of His command, but the dawning place of a new era for the city, and potentially humankind.
+Role #4 Dawning places of His command: This final role, in my opinion, is the pinnacle of the entire revelation of God through Bahá’u’lláh.
+Every law revealed in the Kitáb-i-Aqdas is in effect.
+The implementation of this divine law is not only a dawning place of His command, but also the dawning place of a new era for the city, and potentially for humankind.

 22.4 What is Not Mentioned